 Leroy Percy WMA is located in Washington County near Hollandale.
 Go west of Hollandale 5 miles on Hwy 12 to Leroy Percy State Park.
 Turn right at Park entrance Park Office one mile on left.
 If you have any questions regarding Leroy Percy WMA call (662) 335-2422.

-Camping, lodging, and a daily lunch are available at the park.
+Camping and lodging are available at the park.
 There is no personnel assigned to Leroy Percy WMA, but personnel from local WMAs, Conservation Officers from Washington County, and Leroy Percy State Park personnel work together to achieve the WMA's goals.

 This area is dominated by bottomland hardwood stands currently consisting of even-aged timber classes.
 However, timber thinning is being considered in the future.
 Approximately ten years ago ice storm damage opened up moderate portions of the canopy, which allowed sunlight to reach the ground and encouraged growth of deer browse.